ro7m/project-happy/README.md

 ###Checklist
 - [x] Youtube Streaming and play duration timer
 - [x] options for directing after-video activities
-- [ ] options for before-video activities
+- [x] options for before-video activities
+- [ ] switch to react for ease of maintenance while still user-experimenting